 Safety Tips for Pedestrians

 Pedestrians are the most at-risk road users in Washington.
 If a pedestrian gets hit by a car, he or she could suffer catastrophic injuries.
 In 2022, there were 1,892 pedestrian accidents reported in the State of Washington – 131 of which were fatal.
 Staying safe as a pedestrian requires constant vigilance.
-If you get involved in a pedestrian accident despite taking safety precautions, contact an attorney at NW Injury Law Center to discuss a potential personal injury claim.
+If you get involved in a pedestrian accident despite taking safety precautions, contact a Vancouver personal injury lawyer at NW Injury Law Center to discuss a potential personal injury claim.

 Know Where to Walk